 Fish is good for you for many reasons.
 Oily fish are especially healthy on account of the very important omega-3 essential fatty acids that they provide.
 Oily fish include: trout, salmon, mackerel, herring, sardines, pilchards, kippers, eel, whitebait, fresh tuna, anchovies and swordfish.

 Unfortunately many people are not keen on eating fish.
 Here are some ideas for making it more palatable:

 - Try disguising fish in fishcakes - mix cooked flaked fish with potato and a little beaten egg, form it into a patty and shallow fry.
 (Use sweet potato or swede/rutabaga instead of the potato if you are on a low carb or low GI diet).

 - Mix tinned tuna with corn (maize) kernels and tinned kidney beans for a tasty main course salad.

 - When using tinned fish such as sardines, mackerel and salmon for a sandwich filling, try adding vinegar or tomato sauce (catsup).
 And don't pick out the bones and discard them - they are a valuable source of calcium, so just mash them in and the family won't notice!

 - If you really can't bear to eat oily fish at least once a week, and you don't eat walnuts or flax seeds or their oils either, then you are probably low in omega-3s.
 Make sure you take a good omega-3 fish oil supplement to make up any deficiency.

-4) Latest recipes released in the Low Carb / Low GI Cookbook
+3) Latest recipes released in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have now been released: Jerusalem Artichoke Mash and Baked Chicken in Mustard Sauce.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have now been released: Jerusalem Artichoke Mash and Baked Chicken in Mustard Sauce.
 You will find these recipes already in your Cookbook next time you log in.

 Did you know that ...